raspberrypilearning/python-web-server-with-flask/en/step_3.md

 --- task ---

 Save your code and navigate to your 'cakes' page in the browser at `127.0.0.1:5000/cakes`.
-You should see a web page with the text 'Yummy cakes!' on it:
+You should see a web page with the text "Yummy cakes!" on it:

 ![Yummy Cakes](images/flask-cakes.png)